makeomatic/makeomatic.ru/blog_en/source/_posts/people_search_engine.md

 ### Social networking tools

 While a general browser-based search engine is not online yet, this platform has published several products that use its database.
 Makeomatic made a mail client available as an app, and we developed a browser plugin for your e-mail account.
 Both share one unique feature: they link your mail contacts with their social network information.
-Not to forget, we also contributed to API, an interface to access our database and to conduct searches, making it even more efficient.
+Not to forget, we also contributed to REST API, an interface to access our database and to conduct searches, making it even more efficient.

 ### Using the people search engine